What are termites?

 In addition to our professional services in the Philadelphia metro area, the following tips can help to prevent problems with moisture-seeking termites:

-Repair leaky pipes, faucets, or fixture located inside or outside your home to reduce excess moisture.
+Repair leaky pipes, faucets, or fixtures located inside or outside your home to reduce excess moisture.

 Clean gutters regularly to stop water from backing up and seeping into your home’s walls.